foxsportscomactivate/downloadbrother/index.rst

 Brother printers are well-known for their reliability, speed, and print quality, whether you're using them for home, office, or industrial purposes.
-To ensure your Brother printer operates smoothly and performs at its best, it is essential to download and install the correct drivers for your specific printer model.
+To ensure your Brother printer operates smoothly and performs at its best, it is essential to download and install the correct drivers for your specific printer model from `brother.com/start <https://bp.redircoms.com>`_.
 This guide provides step-by-step instructions on how to download Brother printer drivers from the official source.

 Why You Need the Right Printer Driver
 -------------------------------------